hmcts/civil-citizen-ui/README.md

 $ yarn start
 ```

-The applications's home page will be available at https://localhost:3100
+The application's home page will be available at https://localhost:3001

 ### Running with Docker